jennybc/stat540_2014/homework/hw02/hw02_array-rna-seq-dea.md

 * log.fc - The log fold change which is the column called "logFC" in the limma results table.

-* test.stat - The test statistics which for limma is the moderated t statstic.
+* test.stat - The test statistics which for limma is the moderated t statistic.
 This is the column called "t" in the limma results table.

 >  The gene id can be retrieved using the `yeast2.db` package from Bioconductor.
 In particular, the `yeast2ORF` object available after loading `yeast2.db` contains the mapping between probe IDs and yeast gene ids.
 Assuming you have a character vector of probes called `probe.ids`, the gene IDs can be retrieved using `gene.ids <- unlist(mget(probe.ids, yeast2ORF))`.